 So God’s longsuffering continues.
 And as time goes by God’s covenant people start fading from the God of their prophets and fathers, getting expelled from the promised land they had shed so much blood to gain, eventually getting another chance to come back and inhabit it.
 This God is always faithful, and when people least expected it a baby was born to a common woman in Judea (Gal 4:4).
 And somehow this boy grew into a man, proclaiming a relationship with this Hebrew God that nobody understood was possible (John 17).
 This man, Jesus, makes outrageous claims of being one with God, and being the only way to God (John 14:6).
 But strangest of all, He makes messianic claims that for some reason He must suffer and die for the sins of not just the Hebrew people, but all people (Matt 26:27-28, Mark 10:45).
 This is in stark contrast to what the Jews had understood the traditional role of the Messiah to be.

 Now this is where the story ends for most people who have led lives of integrity, justice, repentance, and credited with performing acts that seemingly were miraculous.
-The reason being this is where the story ends is historically our race has exterminated people like this, and this Jesus was no exception as He was historically crucified by the Romans in Jerusalem around 33 AD.
+The reason being is historically our race has exterminated people like this, and this Jesus was no exception as He was truly crucified by the Romans in Jerusalem around 33 AD.
 However this story is different, for the followers of Jesus proclaimed Him miraculously risen from the dead, just as Jesus had predicted.
 Not only did they proclaim Him risen (for there was no body to be found where He was placed in the tomb), but they risked bodily harm, many becoming martyrs, proclaiming this man’s claims to be true and that the salvation of humanity could only be found in Him (Acts 4:12).
+This is astonishing knowing these claims took place in the very location of Jerusalem, where Jesus was crucified!
 And these followers have left us credible claims of their experience in what is called the New Testament scriptures of the Bible.

 This is the salvation story known by Christians.
 This is not the story of human history, which prides itself on continuing to progress toward an end state it can’t define or agree on.
 The Christian salvation story has God very much involved in human history, demonstrating a clear end state for all humanity, yet allowing the freedom of moral agents to make decisions on their eternal fate.
 Some of the unshakeable tenets of the Christian salvation story is it deals with an objective moral entity, namely God, who has grounded our moral obligations and duties in Himself.
 And it deals with how we come up short in regards to our moral obligations and duties towards Him.
 It deals with how we alienate ourselves from our Creator and the reconciliation that has taken place on His behalf, not ours.
 It exposes how much our Creator loves us and to what lengths He went (even though we may be confounded by it) to take on the punishment we deserved.
 It provides a human (though yet divine) element of a man in the person of Jesus of Nazareth who is relatable to our life in that He suffers, and not a God who sits back and watches us destroy ourselves.
 Because this salvation story ends with believers being united with their God it provides purpose, meaning, value, and hope for our lives that is beyond this life, and therefore ultimately relevant.